munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/muhamed-sjekirica/USART_Requirements.rst

    :verification-and-validation: Code inspection

    Description:
-   The BRR register must be set with the correct value to match the desired baud rate for communication.
+   The BRR register must be set with the correct value to match the required baud rate for communication.

 .. req:: USART mode and enable
    :id: REQ_INT3_1744888517